froboy/yusaopeny_docs/content/en/docs/user-documentation/text-editor/adding-images.md

 title: 'Adding Images'
 ---

-### NOTE TO USERS OF Y USA Open Y 2.4+
+### NOTE TO USERS OF YMCA Website Services 2.4+

-> This documentation is not up-to-date if you are using [Y USA Open Y 2.4](https://community.openymca.org/t/version-2-4-released-q1-2020-major-release/624) and later.
+> This documentation is not up-to-date if you are using [YMCA Website Services 2.4](https://community.openymca.org/t/version-2-4-released-q1-2020-major-release/624) and later.
 >
 > [View video tutorial  for Open 2.4 and later ⇒](https://www.youtube.com/watch?v=gcaBlhyPZEY)

-# Adding Images with the Y USA Open Y Text Editor
+# Adding Images with the YMCA Website Services Text Editor

-Y USA Open Y allows you to upload and embed images directly into a block of text, either from your computer or from the Y USA Open Y media library and browser.
+YMCA Website Services allows you to upload and embed images directly into a block of text, either from your computer or from the YMCA Website Services media library and browser.

 {{< youtube id=xogdtPEYxgg >}}